James Goodale: Pentagon Papers

-In March 1971, former Defense Department employee Daniel Ellsberg leaked the Pentagon Papers to New York Times reporter Neil Sheehan.
+In March 1971, former Defense Department employee Daniel Ellsberg leaked top secret documents to New York Times reporter Neil Sheehan that revealed the United States true agenda in the Vietnam war known as the Pentagon Papers.
 Executives at the Times argued for three months about whether to publish them or not.
 Harding Bancroft, the Senior Vice President, Sidney Gruson, Assistant to the Publisher, and the Times' outside counsel, Lord Day & Lord, advised the Times not to publish.
 Goodale successfully convinced publisher Arthur Ochs Sulzberger that the First Amendment protected the New York Times from prosecution for publishing classified information.

 On June 13, 1971, the Times printed its first articles and documents of the Pentagon Papers.
-When Attorney General John Mitchell indicated the Justice Department would sue the New York Times to stop any further publication, Lord Day & Lord refused to represent it and quit the night before the first court hearing.
+When Attorney General John Mitchell indicated the Justice Department would sue the New York Times to stop any further publication, Lord Day & Lord refused to represent the Times and quit the night before the first court hearing.
 Goodale, along with the law firm of Cahill Gordon & Reindel and Yale Law School professor Alexander Bickel, defended the Times in court.

 Goodale was the first to develop the now widely accepted arguments that the Espionage Act should not apply to publishers or the press.
 These arguments were later adopted after the Pentagon Papers trial by District Court Judge Murray Gurfein.
 After his decision, the Justice Department dropped the Espionage Act argument from the case.

 In a 6–3 decision, the Supreme Court ruled the US government could not stop the Times from publishing the Pentagon Papers, holding that prior restraints were barred by the First Amendment unless the publication "will surely result in direct, immediate, and irreparable damage to our Nation or its people."